Emmaheyh/ColonyMorphology/README.md

 sigma: the standard deviation used for filtrating image with a 2-D Gaussian smoothing kernel
 disk_size: the disk size when using close operation for image identification
 top/bottom: the top and bottom slice of this colony
-p_topx/p_topy: the x and y coordinates of ROI when identificate top slice using mCherry image
+p_topx/p_topy: the x and y coordinates of ROI top left corner when identificate top slice using mCherry image
-p_botx/p_boty: the x and y coordinates of ROI when identificate bottom slice using FITC image
+p_botx/p_boty: the x and y coordinates of ROI top left corner when identificate bottom slice using FITC image
 ## Usage
 Here is an example.
 Open the ColonyInfo.m by matlab and run the pannels step by step for customizing some parameters.
 1. Load image files(two fluorescence channels): [mCherry image](/example/Test-mCherry.rar) (Test-mCherry.tif in example) and [FITC image](/example/Test-FITC.rar) (Test-FITC.tif in example).